 “Why would he do that?”
 The bartender looked puzzled – and for that time – genuinely so.

 “There’s nothing special about me, Keep.
 I’m new here, and that may leave the impression that I don’t know how things work.
 I AM,” she stresses, “new here – but I’m not new, period.
-But… I don’t belong to a circle – so when he wrongs me… No one will be there to hold it against him in any way – because I’m not really connected to anyone here… I’m like a disposable tissue…”
+But… I don’t belong to a circle – so when he wrongs me… No one will be there to hold it against him in any way – because I’m not connected to anyone here… I’m like a disposable wipe…”

 “Are you talking about his worth or yourself, lady…”